Return and talk to me: Uddhav Thackeray to rebel MLAs camping in Guwahati | Politics

 - India

-Shiv Sena president Uddhav Thackeray on Tuesday appealed rebel MLAs of his party camping in Guwahati to return to Mumbai and talk to him.
+Striking a re-conciliatory note a day after divesting the portfolios of all nine rebel Shiv Sena ministers and against the backdrop of the Supreme Court granting relief to breakaway MLAs, party chief Uddhav Thackeray on Tuesday appealed to the dissidents camping in Guwahati to return to Mumbai and talk to him, saying it's not ''too late''.

+Thackeray's offer to mend fences comes against the backdrop of controversial statements made by some Shiv Sena leaders, especially Sanjay Raut whose ''40 bodies without soul'' statement had caused a flutter.

-"If you return and face me, some way could be found.
-As party president and family head, I still care for you," he said.
+''If you return and face me, some way could be found.
+As the party president and family head, I still care for you,'' he said.

-Thackeray's statement comes in the backdrop of rebel group leader Eknath Shinde daring the party to disclose the names of some of the MLAs camping in Guwahati who was reportedly in touch with the party leadership.
+Interestingly, rebel group leader Eknath Shinde daring the party to disclose the names of some of the MLAs camping in Guwahati reportedly in touch with the party leadership.

+In a setback to the MVA government, the Supreme Court on Monday kept in abeyance the disqualification proceedings of 16 of the dissident MLAs before the Maharashtra Assembly Deputy Speaker till July 11.
+Also, it refused to pass any interim order on the state government's plea that there should not be any floor test in the Assembly.

+Over the last eight days since Shinde raised the banner of revolt, the ranks of the dissidents swelled gradually with more Sena MLAs and even ministers crossing over to the rebel camp.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)